Undline/ForestFox/readme.md

 - **Application mode** -> This mode is a windowed mode and can be best thought of a standard desktop application, that has a title bar, minimize / maximize and menu bars

-- **Dashbord mode** -> In this mode you will be in full screen (in the UI engine) that has a static window meaning you cannot scroll the window view virtically or horizontally (although a widget can still have a scroll).
+- **Dashboard mode** -> In this mode you will be in full screen (in the UI engine) that has a static window meaning you cannot scroll the window view vertically or horizontally (although a widget can still have a scroll).
 This mode would be best used for making overviews of data sets and is what will be switched to when you use a Game Controller.
 This mode isn't meant to have widgets that have higher order inputs, such as text inputs.
-It should be designed in such a way that a person with a gam controller can easily vavigate around.
+It should be designed in such a way that a person with a gam controller can easily navigate around.

 - **Web mode** -> This mode was designed to give you a simlar look and feel as a normal website.
 It has vertical scroll only. *There is an option to place elements as STATIC so that they do not move when the user scrolls to a different section*